Global-Policy-Lab/gpl-covid/README.md

 - South Korea: [data/raw/korea/korea_policy_static_20200318.xlsx](data/raw/korea/korea_policy_static_20200318.xlsx)
 - United States: [data/raw/usa/US_COVID-19_policies.csv](data/raw/usa/US_COVID-19_policies.csv)

-Additional manual steps performed to collect population and or epidemiological data are described for each country below.
+Additional manual steps performed to collect population and/or epidemiological data, and to merge this with the above policy data, are described for each country below.
 Our epidemiological sources for all countries are listed [here](references/epi_data_sources.csv).

 ##### China
 1. For data from January 24, 2020 onwards, we relied on [an open source GitHub project](https://github.com/BlankerL/DXY-COVID-19-Data).
 Download the data and save it to [data/raw/china/DXYArea.csv](data/raw/china/DXYArea.csv).